truewebber/swift-protoreflect/docs/SwiftProtoReflect_Sprint1_Criteria.md

 - [x] Provides access to oneof name
 - [x] Provides access to fields within the oneof
 - [x] Includes proper documentation with examples

+**Implementation Status:** ✅ Complete
+- Implemented as part of the `ProtoFieldDescriptor` class
+- Supports all required functionality
+- Includes comprehensive test coverage
+- Documentation with examples provided

 ### 2. Descriptor Registry